ThePyth0nKid/pp4-myblog/TESTING.md

 Acceptance Criteria 3: Each blog post should show the publication date.

+Test result: I've tested that as a reader, clicking on the "read more" button takes you to the correct post detail page and that all post-relevant metadata are displayed correctly.
+For the posts from my fixtures file, which I use as post examples, "noon" is displayed as the time, but this is only due to the JSON file.
+For newly created posts, everything is displayed correctly.

 <h3 id="five">As a reader, I can leave comments on blog posts so that I can share my thoughts and engage with the content.</h3>
 Acceptance Criteria 1: I can share my thoughts and engage with the content.